adriangrantdotorg/Twitter-Follower-Blocker/README.md

 # Twitter Follower Blocker
 Twitter Follower Blocker is a Chrome Extension for blocking Follower counts on Twitter.com.
+Helps avoid group think and social signaling while browsing the site.

 ![screenshot](/img/Birdbox-Meme.jpg)

 ## How to Use